App: What’s My IP Address

 IP is a standard defining how devices on a network communicate with each other using numerical addresses.

-Both IPv4 and IPv6 are used to route data packets over the internet, but they are not compatible with each other.
+Both IPv4 and IPv6 are used to route data packets over the Internet, but they are not compatible.
 Some devices may support both versions of the protocol, while others may only support one or the other.

 Why Is An IP Address Difficult to Detect?

 Finding a user’s actual IP address can be challenging due to several factors, necessitating additional code for accurate detection.
-This complexity arises from the architecture of the internet, privacy considerations, and the use of various technologies designed to anonymize or protect user identities.
+This complexity arises from the internet’s architecture, privacy considerations, and the use of various technologies designed to anonymize or protect user identities.

 Here are some key reasons why accurately identifying a user’s actual IP address can be challenging: